|

 UNIVERSITY OF MICHIGAN

-Kelsey Museum of Archeology
+Kelsey Museum of Archeology ( KMA)

 N. Terrenato

 The KMA hosts archives from 1920s excavations supported by the University of Michigan Advisory Committee on Near East Research, not only those in Tunisia (Carthage), but also records from Egypt (Karanis, Dimé, Terenouthis) and Asia Minor (Antioch in Pisidia, Sizma).
-The Bentley Historical Library (BHL) holds duplicate records as well as Kelsey's correspondence.
+The Bentley Historical Library ( BHL) holds duplicate records as well as Kelsey's correspondence.
 The museum collection includes squeezes and drawings of inscriptions; field notes and photographs; as well as diaries, scrapbooks, and general registry cards.

 UNIVERSITÉ CATHOLIQUE DE LOUVAIN